What to do if…

 Important note

-This is general information, not legal advice.
-Procedures vary widely by country and circumstances.
-If anything feels unclear or pressured, slow down and re-check through the U.S. embassy/consulate or the State Department emergency channel.
+This is general information, not legal, medical, financial, therapeutic, or other professional advice.
+Procedures vary by country and circumstances.
+If anything feels unclear, rushed, or pressured, slow down and re-check through the U.S. embassy, consulate, or State Department emergency channel.

 Additional Resources